Articles of Incorporation and Rules

 5. If the result of the ruling is that the election in the electoral district or all electoral districts should be invalidated, the Representative Election Management Committee shall invalidate the election in the electoral district or all electoral districts and hold a re-election in that electoral district

-(Additional Elections)
+(Additional elections)

 • Confirmation of the establishment of the General Meeting of Representatives A General Meeting of Representatives shall be established when more than half of the minimum number of representatives set out in the Articles of Incorporation is present